dfewx/Two_week_python/README.md

 # Two_week_python
-A journal to a faster problem-solving python developer.
+A two-week exciting journal to a faster problem-solving python developer.

 ##